RandomSearch18/a-level-project/docs/readme.md

 For this mockup, I refined the map screen by adding a blue dot and circle to show the user's current location.
 I also added more colour to the bottom navigation bar, because I think a big problem with modern UI design is that too many surfaces are plain white, making it physically harsh on the eyes and not as nice to look at.

 ![Mockup of the map screen](assets/sprint-1/mockup-2.excalidraw.svg)

+###### Sprint 1 UI mockup v2 feedback

+Andrew liked it: "I can't think of a better way of implementing it".
+He wanted to be able to swipe between the screens, although I mentioned that this wouldn't be possible from the map screen because it would interfere with the map's panning feature.

 #### Sprint 1 modules